-If you've ever seen a birth chart, you would have noticed that all of the planets are scattered inside of a circle that's divided into 12 pie slices, conveniently called houses.
-You can get your Essential Birth Chart report to see your own chart as you read this article, which will make it easier to understand.
+If you've ever seen a birth chart, you would have noticed that all of the planets are scattered inside of a circle that's divided into 12 pie slices, conveniently called "houses."

 Your Ascendant is your Astrology "handshake"

 The Ascendant, or Rising sign, is the first angle of a chart.
-This is also known as the cusp, or beginning of the 1st house.
+This is also known as the cusp, or beginning, of the 1st house.
 The sign that was rising in the east at the moment of your birth is the sign you will find on your Ascendant.
 This creates the starting point of your horoscope and it is why birth time is a crucial factor in erecting a proper birth chart.
-This sign on the Ascendant will change every two hours.
+This sign on the Ascendant will change every two hours on any given day.

 The Rising sign is your identity projection -- the cover of your book.
 It's your astrological handshake in the sense that it's how you greet the world.
 As the first angle of the horoscope, it is also the point of self-awareness.